visualinteractivedata/visualinteractivedata.github.io/index.md

-__Visual<b style="color:red;">+</b>Interactive Data__ group is researching interactive, exploratory and explanatory visualizations across environments such as screen, tangible, and immersion to support interdisciplinary research to understand and communicate complex data. _Visual+Interactive Data_ is based at the [Institute for Design Informatics](https://www.designinformatics.org/) and the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk).
-Our research includes, but is not limited to areas in
+The __VisHub__ is and interdisciplinary research group working on interactive, exploratory and explanatory visualizations across environments such as screen, tangible, and immersion to support interdisciplinary research to understand and communicate complex data.
+We are based at the [Institute for Design Informatics](https://www.designinformatics.org/) and the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk).
+Our research includes, but is not limited to:

 * data-driven storytelling,
 * network and spatio-temporal visualization,